datacontroller/docs.datacontroller.io/docs/admin-services.md

 ## Refresh Data Catalog

 In any SAS estate, it's unlikely the size & shape of data will remain static.
 By running a regular Catalog Scan, you can track changes such as:

  - Library Properties (size, schema, path, number of tables)
  - Table Properties (size, number of columns, primary keys)
  - Variable Properties (attributes)

 The data is stored with SCD2 so you can actually **track changes to your model over time**!
 Curious when that new column appeared?
-Just check the history in [MPE_DATACATALOG_TABS](/mpe_datacatalog_tabs.md).
+Just check the history in [MPE_DATACATALOG_TABS](/mpe_datacatalog_tabs).

 To run the refresh process, just trigger the stored process, eg below:

 * `services/admin/refreshcatalog`
 * `services/admin/refreshcatalog&libref=MYLIB`

-The `&libref=` parameter is optional - if you want to run the process just for a single library.
+The optional `&libref=` parameter allows you to run the process for a single library.
+Just provide the libref.

 When doing a full scan, the following LIBREFS are ignored: